AKIM Programs

 Our Voice is AKIM’s national self-advocate movement.
 What began as an activity of several individual self-advocacy groups, has crystallized into a powerful movement driven by the spirit of: nothing about us without us.

-The Our Voice movement, with an astonishing 42 groups of self-advocates, will have their launch event in 2023 at the Knesset.
-The event will include a panel of ambassadors of the advocate groups who will present initiatives of the group.
+The Our Voice movement, with an astonishing 55 groups of self-advocates, had their launch event in 2023 at the Knesset.
+The event included a panel of ambassadors of the advocate groups who presented initiatives of the group.

 National Conferences